imjuangarcia/website/src/posts/fancy-numbering-with-css-counters.md

   </a>
 </h4>

 That’s about it for this nifty CSS trick!
 Hope you learned a thing or two, and start using this when faced with the opportunity.
-Remember, this isn’t useful only for styling lists: People created <a href="https://codersblock.com/blog/fun-times-with-css-counters/" target="_blank" rel="noopener noreferrer">pagination components</a>, <a href="https://codepen.io/rpsthecoder/pen/qpaoGq" target="_blank" rel="noopener noreferrer">to-do lists</a>, <a href="https://codepen.io/snookca/pen/qYoLaq" target="_blank" rel="noopener noreferrer">timelines</a>, and <a href="https://css-tricks.com/custom-list-number-styling/" target="_blank" rel="noopener noreferrer">all sorts of fun things</a>.
+Remember, this isn’t useful only for styling lists: People created [pagination components](https://codersblock.com/blog/fun-times-with-css-counters/), [to-do lists](https://codepen.io/rpsthecoder/pen/qpaoGq), [timelines](https://codepen.io/snookca/pen/qYoLaq), and [all sorts of fun things](https://css-tricks.com/custom-list-number-styling/).
 The sky’s the limit!